airKlizz/go-interview-2/README.md

 }
 ```

-A good practice is to also create a constructor that returns the interface, this makes sure the struct implements well the interface:
+A good practice is to also create a constructor that returns the interface, ensuring the struct correctly implements the interface:

 ```go
 func NewShellyMqtt() port.Light {